 Priority bypass lanes on motorways allow drivers of certain vehicles to jump the queue.
-There are 11 in Auckland which EVs are allowed to use, even if they only have one occupant.
+A trial between September 2017-2018 was completed in Auckland whereby EVs were allowed to use 11 T2 and T3 lanes, even if they only have one occupant.

-The government is doing this to encourage EV uptake, and it could end up being too successful which is why it’s only for 12 months from September 2017.
+The government did this to encourage EV uptake, and it could end up being too successful which is why it was only for 12 months from September 2017.
 The other irony is that by forcing petrol and diesel-powered vehicles to wait, air pollution will not be improved in the short term.

 What is an electric vehicle?

 For the purposes of this trial, an electric vehicle means a plug-in electric vehicle, not a hybrid.
 This means the likes of the Nissan Leaf, any Tesla, BMW’s i3 or i8, VW e-Golf, Hyundai Ioniq and Renault Zoe.
 Drivers of hybrids that have a petrol engine which charges the battery are not eligible.
 Drivers of vehicles such as the Mitsubishi Outlander PHEV which can plug in but also has a petrol motor are eligible.

 Owners of eligible electric vehicles received a sticker in the mail.

 - Bus-only lane, northbound on-ramp, Upper Harbour Highway

 - T2 and truck lane, southbound on-ramp SH1, Greville Road, Albany